 Eligibility criteria

 The PICOS (patients, intervention, comparator, outcome, study design) criteria was used to establish study eligibility.
-All clinical trials were included in this meta-analysis if they fulfilled the following criteria: 1) the study design was RCT, 2) the intervention was Aronia consumption, 3) conducted among adults (age ≥ 18 years), 4) assessed Lipid Profile, blood pressure, and Inflammation biomarkers as outcome, 5) were published in English.
-Studies were excluded if they had the following exclusion criteria: 1) non-RCTs studies, 2) done on animals, 3) done on children, 4) studies without placebo group, 5) investigated the effect of other interventions along with Aronia in cases but not in placebo group, 6) did not report Lipid Profile or blood pressure or Inflammation biomarkers at baseline and end of the intervention, 7) uncontrolled RCTs.
+All clinical trials were included in this meta-analysis if they fulfilled the following criteria: 1) the study design was RCT, 2) the intervention was Aronia consumption, 3) conducted among adults (age ≥ 18 years), 4) assessed lipid Profile, blood pressure, and Inflammation biomarkers as outcome, 5) were published in English.
+Studies were excluded if they had the following exclusion criteria: 1) non-RCTs studies, 2) done on animals, 3) done on children, 4) studies without placebo group, 5) investigated the effect of other interventions along with Aronia in cases but not in placebo group, 6) did not report lipid Profile or blood pressure or Inflammation biomarkers at baseline and end of the intervention, 7) uncontrolled RCTs.

 Definitions

-Outcome was defined as the change in Lipid Profile (cholesterol, LDL, HDL and triglycerides), blood pressure (systolic and diastolic), and Inflammation biomarkers (C-Reactive Protein (CRP), Interleukin-6 (IL-6), and Tumor Necrosis Factor-alpha (TNF-α)).
+Outcome was defined as the change in lipid profile (cholesterol, LDL, HDL and triglycerides), blood pressure (systolic and diastolic), and Inflammation biomarkers (C-Reactive Protein (CRP), Interleukin-6 (IL-6), and Tumor Necrosis Factor-alpha (TNF-α)).

 Data extraction